praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 Docedex data is saved as a JSON file at this specified path: `[JAR file location]/data/docedex.json`.

 DO NOT modify data directly, as it might result in the malfunction of the application.
-In the worst case scenario, all your data may be reset.
+In the worst-case scenario, all your data may be reset.
 Only modify data directly if you know what you are doing and accept the risks of such actions.

 [Scroll back to Table of Contents](#table-of-contents)